Greedy Poisson Rejection Sampling: Greedy Poisson Rejection Sampling

-\end{theorem} GPRS induces a channel simulation protocol similar to the standard rejection sampling-based one in \Cref{sec:channel_simulation}: The encoder simulates the arrivals of $\Pi$ using shared randomness and encodes the index of their accepted sample.
-The next theorem shows that this protocol is optimally efficient. \begin{theorem}[Expected Codelength] Let $P_{\rvx, \rvy}$ be a joint distribution over correlated random variables $\rvx$ and $\rvy$, and let $\Pi$ be the $(1, P)$-Poisson process used by \Cref{alg:global_gprs}.
-Then, the algorithm induces a channel simulation protocol, such that
+\textbf{GPRS induces a channel simulation protocol:} We use an analogous solution to the standard rejection sampling-based scheme in \Cref{sec:channel_simulation}, to obtain a channel simulation protocol for a pair of correlated random variables $\rvx, \rvy \sim P_{\rvx, \rvy}$.
+First, we assume that both the encoder and the decoder have access to the same realization of a $(1, P_\rvx)$-Poisson process $\Pi$, which they will use as their shared randomness.
+In a single round of communication, the encoder receives $\rvy \sim P_\rvy$, sets $Q \gets P_{\rvx \mid \rvy}$ as the target and $P \gets P_\rvx$ as the proposal distribution, and runs \Cref{alg:global_gprs} to find the index $N$ of the accepted arrival in $\Pi$.
+Finally, following \citet{li2018strong}, they use a zeta distribution $\zeta(n \mid s) \propto n^{-s}$ with $s^{-1} = I[\rvx; \rvy] + 2\logtwo e$ to encode $N$ using entropy coding.
+Then, the decoder simulates a $P_{\rvx \mid \rvy}$-distributed sample by looking up the spatial coordinate $X_N$ of $\Pi$'s $N$th arrival.
+The following theorem shows that this protocol is optimally efficient; see \Cref{sec:expected_codelength_of_global_gprs} for the proof. \begin{theorem}[Expected Codelength] Let $P_{\rvx, \rvy}$ be a joint distribution over correlated random variables $\rvx$ and $\rvy$, and let $\Pi$ be the $(1, P_\rvx)$-Poisson process used by \Cref{alg:global_gprs}.
+Then, the above protocol induced by the the algorithm is optimally efficient up to a constant, in the sense that